Global Banking FAQ

 Bankers Trust Company can accept foreign wires in over 30 different currencies!
 For more information on how to receive a wire in a currency other than U.S. Dollars, please call Global Banking at 515-247-2168.

-Frequently Asked Questions on Foreign Banknotes (Cash)
+Foreign Banknotes (Cash)

 How can I buy or sell foreign currency banknotes (cash)?